 8.1 Without prejudice to other limitations of liability set out in these Conditions (including in particular Conditions 2 and 5) but subject always to Condition 8.3:

-(a) the Company shall not be liable for any loss, damage or liability of any kind suffered by any third party directly or indirectly caused by onward reengineering or reworking carried out without the Company’s prior written approval and the Buyer shall indemnify and keep indemnified the Company against any and all loss, damage or liability suffered by it arising out of or in connection with onward reengineering or reworking performed by the Buyer or its agents;
+(a) the Company shall not be liable for any loss, damage or liability of any kind suffered by the Buyer or any third party directly or indirectly caused by onward reengineering or reworking carried out without the Company’s prior written approval and the Buyer shall indemnify and keep indemnified the Company against any and all loss, damage or liability suffered by it arising out of or in connection with onward reengineering or reworking performed by the Buyer or its agents;

-(b) the Company shall under no circumstances whatsoever be liable to the Buyer, whether in contract tort (including negligence), breach of statutory duty, or otherwise, for any loss of profit, revenue, goodwill or data, nor for any punitive, special, consequential or indirect losses or damages, arising out of or in connection with the Goods or a Contract or any breach or non-performance of a Contract and whether or not the Company had been informed of or was aware that there was a serious possibility of such losses or damages; and
+(b) the Company shall under no circumstances whatsoever be liable to the Buyer, whether in contract tort (including negligence), breach of statutory duty, or otherwise, for any loss of profit, revenue, goodwill or data, nor for any punitive, special, consequential or indirect losses or damages, arising out of or in connection with the Goods or a Contract or any breach or non-performance of a Contract and whether or not the Company had been informed of or was aware that there was a serious possibility of such losses or damages;

-(c) the Company’s total liability to the Buyer in respect of all other losses arising under or in connection with the Contract, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, shall in no circumstances exceed 100% of the price of the Goods in connection with which the liability arose.
+(d) the Company’s total liability to the Buyer in respect of all other losses arising under or in connection with the Contract, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, shall in no circumstances exceed 100% of the price of the Goods in connection with which the liability arose.

 8.2 Subject to Condition 8.3 and to the maximum extent permitted by law, all conditions, warranties, and representations expressed or implied by statute, common law or otherwise in relation to the Goods are hereby excluded.